UoAEngineeringRevue/UoAEngineeringRevue.github.io/README.md

 # Engineering Revue Website

+**NOTE: As of 11 March 2020, this version of the website has been deprecated.
+To see the current website, please visit the [engrevue-website repo](https://github.com/UoAEngineeringRevue/engrevue-website).**

 ## Notes
 * Website uses the Bootstrap framework
 * To deploy changes, push your changes to the master branch and GitHub pages will build the site automatically